-30 Amazing Outdoor Entertaining Ideas From Pinterest
+30 Creative Outdoor Entertaining Ideas for the Ultimate Soirée

 24. Offer a DIY sundae station with ice cream, candy, and chocolate.

-26. Hang an old, empty photo frame from a tree branch to use as a quirky photo opportunity throughout your event.
+26. Hang old, empty photo frames to use as a quirky photo opportunity throughout your event.

-27. Use jars to serve packets of chips and crackers instead of the (ugly!) packets.
+27. Use jars to serve packets of chips and crackers instead of the (ugly!) bags.

 28. Invite your friends to play a game of ring toss using painted, empty beer bottles and embroidery hoops.